fbpx

 • Pay remaining closing costs after the down payment’s credit to the escrow agent.

-• Arrange for utilities to be transferred into their name effective on the closing date.
+• Transfer the utilities into their name, effective on the closing date.

-• Perform a final walk-through inspection to make sure all required repairs have been made and that the property is clean and damage-free.
+• Perform a final walk-through inspection to confirm the completion of required repairs and that the property is clean and free of damage.

 Leave a Reply